Lombiq/GitHub-Actions/Docs/Workflows.md

 ## Reset Azure Environment workflow

-This workflow resets an Azure Environment, by replacing the Media Library and the Database with the ones from a given source slot.
+This workflow resets an Azure Environment, by replacing the Orchard Core Media Library and the Database with the ones from a given source slot.
 Example _reset-azure-environment.yml_:

 ```yaml
 name: Reset Azure Environment